 Because we keep class sizes small your reservation in the program might mean someone else cannot attend.
 To hold your spot we require a 12% deposit.
 We allow you to cancel prior to the training start date and will refund the deposit.
 Full payment is due prior to your departure for the training.
 Refunds are not available once the course has started.

 Your deposit can be transferred to another training for up to 1 year of the original booking date.
 The amount paid also may be transferred to a friend or family member.

 We accept money transfers (i.e. wire transfers), local currency, or USD cash.
 Click here for more details on how to pay.

 How do I pay?
 How do I transfer my deposit, and later my remaining balance?

 We suggest TransferWise.
 Please send USD for your deposit.
 Instructions:

-We also accept any balance due prior to the start of training in cash, as local currency (Indian rupees), or USD.
-We do not accept Euros or other currencies – just USD and Indian rupees (INR).
+We also accept any balance due prior to the start of training in cash, as local currency (Indian rupees – INR).
+We do not accept Euros or other currencies – just USD (if electronic transfer) and Indian rupees (if cash).